dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 A pre-receive git hook is blocking our valuable contribution.
 Obviously, we need to bypass it.
 But, what is a git hook?

-> Hooks are programs you can place in a hooks directory to trigger actions at certain points in git’s execution.
+> Hooks are programs you can place in a hooks directory to trigger actions at certain points in git's execution.

 Hooks are typically used to protect your Git repository from mistakes, automate manual processes, gather data about git activity, and much more.
 Some hooks are executed on the client, but others are run on the remote endpoint (like in our case).

-Reading carefully what the remote end is telling us, there is also a presubmit “hook” that has been skipped?
+Reading carefully what the remote end is telling us, there is also a presubmit "hook" that has been skipped?
 Now, while the pre-receive hook is quite popular, I have never heard about a pre-submit one… so `presubmit` must be part of the pre-receive hook handler.

 Apparently, we can enable this presubmit thing via push option: